TBD54566975/technical-proposals/tp025/README.md

 1. It does not make sense functionally and even potentially dangerous even to allow scopes that span across both protocol-authorized messages and protocol-less message.

 1. It does not seem logical to permit the deletion of a snapshot once it is created for authorization purposes.
 If the snapshot is deleted, the DWeb Node will no longer be able to utilize the deleted snapshot to prevent unauthorized access.

+1. We need to add locking/queueing mechanism to handle concurrent/competing snapshots and record changes during snapshot processing.